bradmccoydev/self-service/README.md

 im:write
 Start direct messages with people

-incoming-webhook
-Post messages to specific channels in Slack

 mpim:history
 View messages and other content in group direct messages that Shelly has been added to